 Courses in Finnish social studies, language and culture are presented in ways that help students to grasp the rich heritage of the Finns.
 Did you know that there are only 11 universities within the USA where you can study Finnish language and culture?
 The following list includes a few of these universities:

-- University of Indiana: undergraduate program in Finnish social studies, language and culture
+- Indiana University: undergraduate program in Finnish social studies, language and culture

 - University of California, Berkeley: Finnish social studies, language and culture